vuthan/embsys310/assignment02/a02answers.md

    * a) What is the value of “counter” at the end of the program? **counter = 4**
    * b) Explain why the counter value has changed?
-        'counter' value changed because variable "counter" is stored at memory address 0x20000000.  p_int pointer assigns to an address 0x2000000, which is same memory address of variable "counter".  when ++(*p_int) execute, this instruction will change the value in memory address p_int points to, which is same as counter variable's memory address.
-That is why we see "counter" variable value changed.
+        'counter' value changed because variable "counter" is stored at memory address 0x20000000.  p_int pointer is assigned to an address 0x2000000, which is same memory address of variable "counter".  when ++(*p_int) execute, this instruction will change the value in memory address pointer p_int points to, which is same as counter variable's memory address.
+That is why we see "counter" variable's value changed.

 * 7. Change the setting of IAR to run the same program on the **evaluation board**:
    * a) What is the address where “counter” is stored? **0x20000000**